 - 2.1.
 The business case for this scheme was assessed by WYG in October 2014.
 Financial Approval was given by the BLTB on 20th November 2014. - 2.2.
 Detailed design and public consultation have been completed.
 Approval was granted by the Cabinet on the 15th December 2014 to proceed to tender and implementation.
-The Council has worked with other owners of land on the eastern frontage to agree a regeneration scheme involving the demolition of properties to allow road widening and provision of a comprehensive residential development.
+The Council has worked with other owners of land on the eastern frontage to agree a regeneration scheme involving the demolition of properties to allow road widening and provision of a comprehensive residential development1.
 Agreement has now been reached without the need to use CPO powers. - 2.3.
 Procurement has proceeded in parallel with schemes 2.08 Slough: Rapid Transit Phase 1 and 2.17 Slough: A355 Route.
-Tenders have been sought, a contractor has been selected and the construction programme is under review to meet both the LEP and L's funding profile.
+Tenders have been sought, a contractor has been selected and the construction programme is under review to meet both the funding profile. - 2.4.
+Main civil works to start November/December 2016 with completion due March 2017.